christianspecht/scm-backup-docs/source/contribute-release.rst

 Each push to ``master`` creates a new CI build on `AppVeyor <https://ci.appveyor.com/project/ChristianSpecht/scm-backup>`_ anyway.

-Create a new release by creating a Git tag with the new version number.
+Create a new release by creating a Git tag in the `main repository <https://github.com/christianspecht/scm-backup>`_ with the new version number.

 The CI build will recognize this and automatically use this version number to create a new `GitHub release <https://github.com/christianspecht/scm-backup/releases>`_.